ospfranco/ospfranco.github.io/_posts/2020-08-14-ios-14-widgets-and-react-native.md

 ![iOS14 widget]({{site.url}}/assets/BodyFastWidget.png "iOS14 widget")

+Basically, take the data you wrote into the app group and put it in the widget.

 Cheers! you now have a iOS 14 widget for your react-native app.
+If you found this tutorial useful, follow me on [twitter](https://twitter.com/ospfranco), I constantly post react-native and other programming trips and insights.